onur1/batcher/README.md

 - **Batch by Count**: Collects and processes data once a specified item count is reached.
 - **Batch by Time**: Processes data at regular intervals if the item count is not yet reached.
-- **Flexible Data Collection**: Provides flexibility in handling data streams, making it useful for logging, monitoring, and other batching use cases.

 ## Installation